Sup2point0/Assort/Bloons/monkey knowledge.md

 - Superstorm has more pierce.
 - Thorn Swarm throws double thorns on the first attack of each round.
 - Spirit of the Forest can spawn up to 3 vines at once.
-- Activated ability: Bursts all of Spirit of the Forest's vines, dealing damage to all bloons.
+- Activated ability – Bursts all of Spirit of the Forest's vines, dealing damage to all bloons.
 New vines will regrow after each rupture.
 - Poplust can stack up to 2 more times.
 - All Magic Monkeys can pop frozen bloons!
 - All Magic Monkeys have increased projectile speed and lifespan!